 --------------------------------------------------- oooooo oooo ooooo ooooooooo. `888. .8' `888' `888 `Y88. `888. .8' 888 888 .d88' `888. .8' 888 888ooo88P' `888.8' 888 888 `888' 888 888 `8' o888o o888o --------------------------------------------------- Vortex Image Processing package ---------------------------------------------------

-VIP is a python package for angular, reference star and spectral differential imaging for exoplanet and disk high-contrast imaging.
-VIP is compatible with Python 3 (Python 2 compatibility dropped with VIP 0.9.9).
+VIP is a python package for high-contrast imaging of exoplanets and circumstellar disks.
+VIP is compatible with Python 3.7, 3.8 and 3.9 (Python 2 compatibility dropped with VIP 0.9.9).

 The goal of VIP is to integrate open-source, efficient, easy-to-use and well-documented implementations of high-contrast image processing algorithms to the interested scientific community.
 The main repository of VIP resides on GitHub, the standard for scientific open source code distribution, using Git as a version control system.

 Most of VIP’s functionalities are mature but it does not mean it is free from bugs.
 The code is continuously evolving and therefore feedback/contributions are greatly appreciated.
 Please refer to these instructions if you want to report a bug, ask a question, suggest a new functionality or contribute to the code (the latter is particularly welcome)!

 The documentation for VIP can be found here: http://vip.readthedocs.io.